A good bug report helps fix the bugs more effectively. Here’s how to write an excellent bug report:

 Status: When you are logging the bug into any bug tracking system then by default the bug status will be ‘New’.

-Later on, the bug goes through various stages like Fixed, Verified, Reopen, Won't Fix, etc.
+Later on, the bug goes through various stages like Fixed, Verified, Reopened, Won’t Fix, etc.

 => Click here to read more about the detailed Bug Life Cycle.

 Assign To: If you know which developer is responsible for that particular module in which the bug occurred, then you can specify the email address of that developer.
-Else keep it blank as this will assign the bug to the module owner if not the Manager will assign the bug to the developer.
-Possibly add the manager's email address in the CC list.
+Else keep it blank as this will assign the bug to the module owner, if not the Manager will assign the bug to the developer.
+Possibly add the manager’s email address to the CC list.

 URL: The page URL on which the bug occurred.

-Summary: A brief summary of the bug mostly in 60 words or below.
+Summary: A brief summary of the bug, mostly within 60 words or below.
 Make sure your summary is reflecting on what the problem is and where it is.

 Description: A detailed description of the bug.